Bitlits/NFT-Games/README.md

 ### Clone

-- Clone this repo to your local machine using `sudo git clone https://github.com/Jfaler/Bitcoin-Casino`
+- Clone this repo to your local machine using `sudo git clone https://github.com/Jfaler/Bitcoin-Slot-Machine`

 ## Getting Involved

-Want to report a bug, request a feature, contribute or translate Bitcoin-Casino?
+Want to report a bug, request a feature, contribute or translate Bitcoin-Slot-Machine?

 ### Step 1